A Wild Romance

-A Wild Romance is the third studio album by German synth-pop band the Twins, released in 1983 by Hansa International.
+A Wild Romance is the third studio album by the German synth-pop band the Twins, released in 1983 by Hansa International.
 The album peaked at No. 30 on the German album charts, and contained the band's two top 30 German hits, "Ballet Dancer" (No. 19) and "Love System" (No. 27).

 Track listing

 All tracks written by Ronny Schreinzer and Sven Dohrow, except where noted.